carapace-sh/carapace-pixi/docs/src/spectacularCitizen.md

 ## Macro

-[Macros] are [Actions] exposed with a little regex and reflection magic.
+With a little regex and reflection magic [Actions] are exposed as [Macros].
 There are [Core], [Modifier], and [Custom Macros].

 ![80x12@0:10](./spectacularCitizen/macro.cast)